amesaine/dotfiles/.config/xkb/README.md

 > Any standard keyboard will do.
 Flatter keyboards on laptops are better solely because it is easier to press the relocated Escape with the right thumb.

+### Copy pasting in a shell doesn't work properly only when using this config.

+> You might be doing `Control+Shift+[something]`.
+Instead, do `Shift+Control+[something]`.
+In KCX (Homerow Symbols), shift is replaced with *[ s, S ]*.
+Somehow, this takes effect when combined with the *Control modifier* even when the layout isn't active.
+What's happening is `Control+Shift` becomes `Control+S` which sends a XOFF signal, pausing stdin.
+If you find yourself in this predicament, Control+q will send XON and unfreeze the shell.
+I haven't figured out how to configure this properly so you can do one of the following to eliminate ths altogether:
+> - Delete the line in homerow_sym which replaces the shift key with S.
+> - Follow this [solution][xoff/xonn]

 Resources